electronistu/Project_Infinity/README.md

 The engine's core design principle is the separation of the agent's rules from the world's data.

-*   **The Lock (`GameMaster.md`):** This file is the **Codified Agent Protocol**.
+*   **The Lock (`GameMaster.md`):** This file is the **Codified Agent Protocol** (3.7 KiB).
 It is a YAML-based schema that instructs a general LLM on how to interpret world data, manage game mechanics, and execute its core logic.
-The latest version is a fraction of the size of its natural language predecessor, resulting in a huge leap in token efficiency and performance.
+The protocol is LLM-agnostic, ensuring consistent agent behavior across different foundational models.

 *   **The Key (`output/<character_name>_weave.wwf`):** This is the **Knowledge Graph**.
-It is a pre-generated world-state file that contains the core, static data of a unique world and serves as the agent's single source of truth.
+It is a pre-generated world-state file that contains the core, static data of a unique world.
+The latest version uses a schema-driven, positional array format that reduces the file size from 27.7 KiB to a highly-efficient 18.5 KiB.

 ## Getting Started